Maugun/GravityOdyssey/README.md

 ### Select a Level

-* Press the "Start" button to play the "Story mode" (Level 1 to 14) or select a Level with the slider than press the "Start" button.
+* Press the "Start" button to play the "Story mode" (Level 1 to 14) or select a Level with the slider then press the "Start" button.
 Notice that Levels 15 & 16 are only available from the Level selector slider.

 ### Controls

-* Tap or click on your screen to Jump (hold to higher Jump)
+* Tap or click on your screen to Jump (hold to Jump higher)
 * Press the bottom-left button to change your moving direction
 * Press the top-right button to restart the current level
 * Press the "Main Menu" button to go back to the main menu